-The Jeanne Clery Act requires schools and colleges to publish an annual report disclosing campus security policies and three years of required crime statistics.
+The Jeanne Clery Act requires Institutes of Higher Learning to publish an annual report disclosing campus security policies and three years of required crime statistics.
 Schools and colleges must also promptly warn the campus community about crimes that pose an ongoing threat to students, faculty, and staff.

 UMMC Police and Public Safetyutilizes a records management system (RMS) to compile a database of calls for service and crime occurrences.
 A Community Crime Map consists of the UMMC Police and Public Safety statistics and shows proximity off-campus crime reports.
 UMMC has pre-programmed the map to a one-mile radius to include the three major crime categories of aggravated assault, residential burglary, and robbery of an individual from the most recent 30-day period.

 Click here to see the Daily Crime Log and Map listing crimes reported to UMMC Police and Public Safety.